-To reduce stress while waiting for a response, keep track of open rate to determine whether the email has been read.
+To reduce stress while waiting for a response, keep track of the open rate to determine whether the email has been read.
 This data will allow you to send a friendly reminder letter.

 What happens after you finished writing a press release email?
 Right, you sigh with relief and send it.
-However, I urge you to make a stop and before clicking the Send button, check your text once again:
+However, I urge you to make a stop, and before clicking the Send button, check your text once again:

 Just copy it and customize the fields with your specific company info.

 I wanted to send you a quick note about [ORGANIZATION’s] [EVENT] on [DATE].
 Led by the young people of [TOWN], we’ll be [BRIEFLY DESCRIBE ACTIVITY AND THE “WHO, WHAT, WHEN, WHERE, WHY” WHO’S PARTICIPATING?
 WHAT DO YOU HOPE TO ACCOMPLISH?
 ANY VIP’S ATTENDING?
 INCLUDE ONLY THE MOST COMPELLING INFO HERE].
 I’ve pasted a press release with additional details below.
 I can provide more info, photos, and arrange interviews if you’d like.